 OCTOBER

-October 6: Deadline to Register to Vote.
-Boards open until 9:00 p.m.
+October 5: Deadline to Register to Vote.
+Boards of elections and the Ohio Secretary of State’s office are open until 9 p.m.

-October 7: Absentee Voting by Mail begins (Ends November 3, postmark deadline)
+October 6: Absentee Voting by Mail begins (ends November 3, postmark deadline)

 NOVEMBER